Facebook is quietly pressuring its independent fact-checkers to change their rulings

 “The Facebook team reached out to suggest we change the rating from ‘false’ to ‘partly false’ based on the content of our review,” says Johnson, the Climate Feedback editor.
 Climate Feedback complied, changing the label to “partly false,” which brings lesser penalties.

-In some cases the post now appears without any apparent label at all.
+In some cases, the post now has no apparent label at all.
 After an update that Facebook announced last week, the company is using what it calls a “lighter-weight warning label” for “partly false” content in the U.S.: an unobtrusive box below the video under “related articles” that says “fact check,” with a link.
-Meanwhile, older versions of the video appeared to evade labels completely: A handful of other PragerU posts containing the video appear without labels, a review by Fast Company found.
+Meanwhile, older versions of the video appeared to evade labels completely: A handful of other PragerU posts containing the video appear without any labeling, a review by Fast Company found.
 Versions of the labeled and unlabeled video have now racked up millions of views since April 2016, when it was first published.

 Facebook did not explain why PragerU’s label was downgraded.
 But internal Facebook messages first obtained by BuzzFeed News and NBC News this month shed more light on the company’s behind-the-scenes treatment of PragerU.